If you do not see the answer to your question below, please contact us by phone or email.

 Back to Top

-Where do I do my ride-along?
+Where do I do my externship?

+The requirements of the NREMT for EMTs clinical experiences has changed.
 An EMT student is required to complete a total of 10 clinical hours during the EMT program.
 All ten hours can completed at a Fire Department or ambulance unit.
 This is a state BEMS requirement that must be completed before a student will qualify to take their state exam.
 To verify completion of training, a student must have his or her DIRECT Preceptor or Supervisor fills out a Externship Evaluation form which must be completed and signed.

 Back to Top